 - 1. All concerns about the classroom must first be presented to the teacher by the parents or the student.
 It is assumed that the person presenting the concern will do so in a mature and respectful manner. - 2.
-If the problem is not resolved after discussion with the teacher, the parents or student may bring the concern to the appropriate Administrator.
+If the problem is not resolved after a discussion with the teacher, the parents or student may bring the concern to the appropriate Administrative Director.
 This must be done through a phone call or visit to the office to schedule an appointment. - 3.
-After investigation and reflection by the Administrator, his/her decision will be final.
+After investigation and reflection by the Administrative Director, his/her decision will be final.

-Parents/Patrons to Administrator:
+Parents/Patrons to Executive Director:

-- 1. If parents or patrons have a grievance or dispute about the general operation of the school (apart from the operation of the classrooms), they should bring their concerns to the appropriate Administrator.
-This must be done through a phone call or visit to the office to schedule an appointment. - 2.
-The Administrator will investigate and reflect on the grievance and may bring it to the school's advisory board. - 3.
-After investigation and reflection by the Administrator, his/her decision will be final.
+- 1. If parents or patrons have a grievance or dispute about the general operation of the school (apart from the operation of the classrooms), they should bring their concerns to the Executive Director This must be done through a phone call or visit to the office to schedule an appointment. - 2.
+The Executive Director will investigate and reflect on the grievance and may bring it to the school's advisory board. - 3.
+After investigation and reflection by the Executive Director, his/her decision will be final.